Tharun Selvam Mahendran

 Science Advances · 2025

-ASPL Couples the Assembly and Dissolution of Stress Granules: Implications for Disease
+ASPL Couples the Assembly of Stress Granules with their VCP-Mediated Disassembly

 Pareek, G., Li, D., Wang, B., …, Mahendran, T.S., …, Banerjee, P.R., Kundu, M.